wjbergin/k8s-homelab/README.md

 ## Ansible Playbooks

-After flashing the SD cards with Raspbian Lite, the cluster of PIs is configured with a collection of Ansible playbooks.
+The PI cluster is configured with a collection of Ansible playbooks.